Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- Defensively, the Heat are second in the league, conceding 109.8 points per contest.
+- Brown is responsible for attempting 10.5% of his team's field goal attempts this season with 9.3 per game.

-- On the boards, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.
+- The Heat concede 109.8 points per game, second-ranked in the NBA.

-- Looking at assists, the Heat are 14th in the league, allowing 25.6 per contest.
+- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per contest.

 Bruce Brown vs. the Heat